michaelzetune/Bank-Regression-with-R/README.md

 # Bank Marketing Regression with R

 ## This project was created for an upper-division statistics course at UT.
 We used data from UCI's [dataset](https://archive.ics.uci.edu/ml/datasets/Bank+Marketing) on their Machine Learning Repository.
+We are trying to predict whether customers that are called to promote creating a new bank account would follow through based on many attributes.

 ## The script in this repo is replicated below in a more readable form: